-Probation: Students who are not meeting SAP at the end of their first semester at Lincoln College will be placed on probation.
-The student will be notified in writing that they are on probation.
-Students on probation will not need to appeal their status.
-The purpose of the probation is to alert the student they are on track to lose their Title IV eligibility.
-Students on probation are encouraged to meet with a member of the professional advising staff to develop a plan for the upcoming semester to ensure the student is able to meet the SAP requirements.
+Warning: Students who are not meeting SAP at the end of their first semester at Lincoln College will be placed on warning.
+The student will be notified in writing that they are on warning.
+Students on warning will not need to appeal their status.
+The purpose of the warning is to alert the student they are on track to lose their Title IV eligibility.
+Students on warning are encouraged to meet with a member of the professional advising staff to develop a plan for the upcoming semester to ensure the student is able to meet the SAP requirements.

-Suspension: A student who has not met the requirements of SAP after either their probation semester, or any semester thereafter the first semester as a Lincoln College student, will need to appeal their suspension.
+Suspension: A student who has not met the requirements of SAP after either their warning semester, or any semester thereafter the first semester as a Lincoln College student, will need to appeal their suspension.
 The requirements a student must meet are outlined below.